Forth Ports Group Tax Strategy

 Where there is uncertainty surrounding the interpretation of tax laws, we will seek second opinions from external tax advisers, having established our own understanding of the position, and/or seek to resolve the uncertainty by dialogue with tax authorities.

-Whilst recognising the operational requirements of the Group, where the Group has significant investment decisions, it will seek to structure these in the most tax efficient manner.
+Whilst recognising the operational requirements of the Group, where the Group has significant investment decisions, it will seek to structure these in a tax efficient manner.

-We do not enter into artificial arrangements in order to avoid taxation or to defeat the stated purpose of the legislation, or consider any tax planning that require DOTAS notification to HMRC.
+We do not enter into artificial arrangements in order to avoid taxation or to defeat the stated purpose of the legislation, or consider any tax planning that requires DOTAS notification to HMRC.

 Given the scale of our business and volume of tax obligations, risks will inevitably arise from time to time in relation to the interpretation of tax law and nature of our compliance arrangements.

-We take a responsible approach to managing our tax affairs; and will always comply with applicable tax laws and regulations.
+We take a responsible approach to managing our tax affairs and will always comply with applicable tax laws and regulations, including retaining records and documents used to prepare tax returns and computations for at least the period required by the relevant tax law.

 Our approach to tax risks follows the same principles that apply to all other business risks.
 We consider reputation and corporate social responsibility as well as purely financial impacts.